13 Steps: How to Write A Best Selling Book

 The best time I’d suggest to write your first draft is 5:00 a.m. every morning without break.
 Maybe it’s just the early bird attitude, and influence of the book The 5 A.M.
 Club, by Robin Sharma, but I love the hour of 5 a.m.

-I think it’s the best time to enhance your creativity and focus when there’s no outside noise from the world and you can begin to listen to yourself and what your story is speaking to you.
+I think it’s the best time to enhance your creativity and focus when there’s no outside noise from the world and you can begin to listen to yourself and find out what your story is really speaking to you.

-#3 put it away for 7 days and give yourself a rest
+#3 Put it Away for 7 Days and Give Yourself a Break

 Writing a book in 45 days, along with living your life and fulfilling your responsibilities and doing your job is bound to take a toll on you.

-Once you finish writing the first draft, put it away for 7 days and give yourself a rest.
+Once you finish writing the first draft, put it away for 7 days and give yourself some rest.

 You don’t need to listen to this, but I see rest as not something regarding non-stop TV.
-But ah, I love Navillera, which is a kdrama, I don’t know how many people have watched it but dang, is it good.
+But ah, I love Navillera, which is a kdrama, I don’t know how many people have watched it but they should, it is good.

 Coming back to the point, you need to recharge after writing your book.
 You can do whatever you love.

 An empty tank won’t get you nowhere.
-You’ve got to bring your mental energy back in at some point so that you could dedicate hours fully to writing the second draft, which is the real devil… (cue evil, ominuous laughter)
+You’ve got to bring your mental energy back in at some point so that you could dedicate hours fully to writing the second draft, which is the real devil… (*cue evil, ominous laughter this time* — no, wait, MC, you played the violin tunes!)

 Photo by Suzy Hazelwood from Pexels

-Reduce any inconsistencies in writing, look for plot holes, develop the characters if it’s needed, and check any other errors in styling.
+Reduce any inconsistencies in writing, look for plot holes, develop the characters more, and check any other errors in styling.
 In this draft you have to maintain a consistent theme throughout the book, make sure all the pieces in the puzzle fit.

 You have to start the marketing soon enough, though not now.
-So start building your online presence, a fan base that is going to await your book with baited breath.
-(Imagine how awesome that’s gonna be!!!).
+So start building your online presence, a fan base that is going to await your book with bated breath.
+(Imagine how awesome that’s going to be!)

 Post pictures about your writing process, writing desk, build a teaser for your book (I like this step), give the viewers a glance of your book.
 Post quotes.
-Design a booklet that’s going to contain the bookcover and quotes, author biography, the USP of you book.
-If you’ve got a website, put it up for the freebie to collect emails.
+Design a booklet that’s going to contain the book cover and quotes, author biography, the USP of you book.
+That’s your media kit.
+If you’ve got a website, put it up as the freebie to collect emails.

 Just make the readers anticipate for something that’s coming.
 Your book.
 Be consistent on social media, schedule stuff for when you’ll be away writing your third draft.